-5. This category represents demand for single-family residential customers only and is calculated by multiplying the number of single family households by the average water use factor per household.

-6. This represents all non-single-family residential customers of the City except for the 20 top users.
+This category represents demand for single-family residential customers only and is calculated by multiplying the number of single family households by the average water use factor per household.
+This represents all non-single-family residential customers of the City except for the 20 top users.
 This category includes multi-family since they are charged and tracked as commercial customers.
-The average 2007 - 2009 growth rate for all customer connections (0.8% annual increase) was used rather than for just commercial customers since this class of customers was significantly impacted by the present economic conditions and this impact is not expected to continue throughout the planning period.

-7. Large non-residential demand is projected to increase at the same rate as small non-residential demand (0.8% annual increase).
+The average 2007 - 2009 growth rate for all customer connections (0.8% annual increase) was used rather than for just commercial customers since this categors increase and tracked as commercial customers.
+The average 2007 - 2009 growth rate for all customer connections (0.8% annual increase) was used rather than for just commercial customers since this case of easier the present economic conditions and this impact is not expected to continue throughout the planning period.
+Large non-residential demand is projected to increase at the same rate as small non-residential demand (0.8% annual increase).

-8. Demand forecast based on maximum allowable usage by Chehalis Power per existing contract.
+Demand forecast based on maximum allowable usage by Chehalis Power per existing contract.
+7. 8.
+9. 111.
+13. 14.

-9. Reflects an allowance for unspecified large industrial demands.
+Reflects an allowance for unspecified large industrial demands.
 Beginning in 2029, this allowance is 2.4 mgd, based upon a unit demand factor of 1,500 gpd per acre applied to all industrial zoned land within the City Limits and UGA (1,590 acre).